dzapataHDI/nomemory/Programatically-populate-MySQL-Schema-with-arbitrary-test-data.md

         // Eg: "Str"
         MockUnitString streetNameSuffix = m.fromStrings(STREET_SUFFIX);

-        // Returns a potential street name
+        // Returns a potential street name:
         // - Streets names have 55% chances of containing two words;
         // - Street names have 45% chances of containing one word;
         // The single word is always a noun (1 syllable, 2 syllables or 3 syllables)